BarakaCaleb/alx-system_engineering-devops/0x19-postmortem/README.md

 4. Repeated step 3, except on the PID of the `www-data` process.
-Kept expectations lower this time... but was rewarded! `strace` revelead an `-1 ENOENT (No such file or directory)` error occurring upon an attempt to access the file `/var/www/html/wp-includes/class-wp-locale.ppy`.
+Kept expectations lower this time... but was rewarded! `strace` revelead an `-1 ENOENT (No such file or directory)` error occurring upon an attempt to access the file `/var/www/CodeNexus/code_nexus/models.ppy`.

 5. Looked through files in the `/var/www/html/` directory one-by-one, using Vim pattern matching to try and locate the erroneous `.ppy` file extension.
 Located it in the `urls.py` file.
-(Line 137, `path( ABSPATH .
-WPINC . '/class-wp-locale.py' );`).
+(Line 137, `path('create-room/', views.createRoom, name="create-room");`).

-6. Removed the trailing `p` from the line.
+6. Removed the trailing `p` from the python file name extension.

 7. Tested another `curl` on the server.
 200 A-ok!

-8. Wrote a Puppet manifest to automate fixing of the error.
+8. Wrote a Puppet manifest to automate fixing of the error on the file name.

 ## Summation

 In short, a typo.
 Gotta love'em.
-In full, the WordPress app was encountering a critical error in `wp-settings.php` when tyring to load the file `class-wp-locale.phpp`.
-The correct file name, located in the `wp-content` directory of the application folder, was `class-wp-locale.php`.
+In full, the Webapp was encountering a critical error in `code_nexus` when tyring to load the file `urls.ppy`.
+The correct file name, should be `urls.py` in the `code_nexus` directory of the application folder.

-Patch involved a simple fix on the typo, removing the trailing `p`.
+Patch involved a simple fix on the typo, removing the trailing `p` from the file name extension.

-## Prevention
+## Prevention-Measures

 The outage was an application error rather than a web server error, To prevent such outages in the future moving forward, the following should be taken seriously.